 If you ask me, sex toys are way better gifts than socks or body wash.
 Now I may be biased, considering I own hundreds of them and have been testing them and reviewing them for many years, but you know.
 The point is, I have OPINIONS about things that go on vulvas and in vaginas and butts, and even sometimes over penises.

-Today, I was on Sex Out Loud Radio telling the universe all about my top sex toy gift ideas — plus my tips for picking out a sex toy for someone else.
-As an accompaniment, here’s the written version — along with photos of the toys and links to my reviews.
+When I first wrote this post, it was after I was on Sex Out Loud Radio telling the universe all about my top sex toy gift ideas — plus my tips for picking out a sex toy for someone else.
+Each year, I update my recommendations.
+Below, you’ll find guidance and ideas, along with photos of the toys and links to my reviews.
 Everything you need to get giftin’!

 When picking out a vibrator for someone else, the key word you want to keep in mind is versatility.
 Don’t get something that has one speed, or even 3, if you ask me — it’s just a little bit too limiting.
 Also don’t get something that has a very very specific purpose or unusual shape, unless you know your recipient wants something that like that.